 Your duct system ensures the quality of air inside your home.
 If the duct system is dirty and clogged with dust particles, your home will have poor air quality.

-One of the best ways to improve the air quality of your house is to by maximizing the amount of outdoor air making its way inside your home.
+One of the best ways to improve the air quality of your house is by maximizing the amount of outdoor air making its way inside your home.